scape1989/MWP-Automatic-Solver/README.md

 ```
 Then your checkpoints, tensorboard data, etc, should be saved to the host machine.

-I'm working to get the MWP data into the correct format for translation.
-For now this is just a straight up rip off of [Google's Colab](https://www.tensorflow.org/beta/tutorials/text/transformer).
-Gotta start somewhere...

 Useful commands I always forget
 ```
 watch -n 0.5 nvidia-smi
 ```

-Shows available GPUs
 ```
 tmux new -s sessionname
 tmux a -t sessionname